asheroto/Registry-Jumper/CONTRIBUTING.md

-# Contributing to Extension Exporter
+# Contributing to Registry Jumper

-Thank you for considering contributing to Extension Exporter!
+Thank you for considering contributing to Registry Jumper!
 Your contributions will help improve the extension and benefit its user community.

 ## Code of Conduct